 Laidlaw may have thought it was finally in the clear.
 But it found itself unable to obtain FINRA’s approval of a Form 211, and so was unable to escape the Greys.
 Finally, perhaps aware that the SEC was still after them, management ceased filing periodic reports in October.

 As time passes after the end of an SEC suspension, investors often make the mistake of thinking the agency has lost interest in investigating “their” company.
 As the story of Laidlaw illustrates, that is not necessarily true.
-The SEC filed its litigation against the company and Bartoszek almost two years to the day after the suspension.
+The SEC charges were filed against the company and Bartoszek almost two years to the day after the suspension.

 Hamilton & Associates

 Brenda Hamilton, Securities Attorney